 And where are we going next week?

 I am taking a rather random route around the world, but sometimes it makes sense.
-Next week we move a little more East to South Korea.
-Please find South Korean musicians here on the Last.FM page.
+Next week we venture into Austria.
+Please find musicians from Austria on MetalUnderground: Austrian Metal Bands

 As for the suggestions to take part:

 - Join in!
 No matter where, when and with what.
+No matter if you have cancer or not!
 You missed the first week?
 Don’t worry.
 Just jump in when it suits you.